Pharmacy Care

 • reducing sodium intake to 1600 mg per day (70 mmol/day)

-• a dietary fibre intake of 38 g per day (men) and 28 g per day (women) to reduce cardiovascular disease risk
+• dietary fibre intake of 38 g per day (men) and 28 g per day (women) to reduce cardiovascular disease risk

-• a dietary intake for omega-3 fatty acids of 610 mg per day (men) and 430 mg per day (women)
+• dietary intake for omega-3 fatty acids of 610 mg per day (men) and 430 mg per day (women)

-Research has shown it is possible to achieve RDIs of all nutrients by consuming commonly eaten foods.
-Diets should be varied and rich in plenty of vegetables and fruits (including some nuts and seeds), wholegrain cereals, reduced-fat dairy foods and lean meats, fish (particularly those rich in omega-3 fats) and poultry, as well as small amounts of poly or monounsaturated fats and oils.
+Research has shown it is possible to achieve the RDIs of all nutrients by consuming commonly eaten foods.
+Diets should be varied and rich in plenty of vegetables and fruits (including some nuts and seeds), wholegrain cereals, reduced-fat dairy foods and lean meats, fish (particularly those rich in omega-3 fats) and poultry, as well as small amounts of polyunsaturated or monounsaturated fats and oils.

 Who needs supplements?